amymargo/MyMalloc/README.md

 # Custom Memory Allocator in C (MyMalloc & MyFree)
-### A Lightweight Heap Manager With Block Headers, Splitting, Coalescing, Error Detection, and Comprehensive Testing
+### Heap Manager With Block Headers, Splitting, Coalescing, Error Detection, & Comprehensive Testing

 This project implements a custom dynamic memory allocator in C, replacing the standard `malloc()` and `free()` functions with `mymalloc()` and `myfree()`.
 The allocator manages a fixed-size heap, performs splitting and coalescing of blocks, ensures 8-byte alignment, and detects common memory-management errors.
 It also includes correctness, error-handling, and performance testing using `genmemtest.c` and `memgrind.c`.

-This repository demonstrates low-level systems programming, pointer arithmetic, block metadata management, error detection, and performance benchmarking.
+This project demonstrates system-level programming skills including manual memory management, pointer arithmetic, heap management, performance benchmarking, and defensive error handling.

 ---

 ## Overview

-This allocator:

 - Manages a 4096-byte heap in static memory
 - Stores metadata in block headers (size and allocation status)